 Take the time to choose the agency that is right for you.
 Not only will they license you, they will continue to play a vital role in your success as a foster parent after licensure.
 Although all agencies must follow the State's licensing regulations and laws, some add unique regulations and guidelines.

 We recommend that you speak with existing foster/adoptive parents to learn from their experiences with their agency.

 One of the best places to meet foster/adoptive parents is at our Mission Foster Parents' Community.

-This 30-hour training class is required of all foster and fost-adoptive parents.
+This training class is required of all foster and adoptive parents.
 The class will inform prospective parents on topics such as: shared parenting, parenting children with a trauma-background, the legal process in foster care/adoption, requirements of foster/adoptive parents, and more.
-Prospective foster parents will evaluate their family’s strengths and needs, so that they can make an informed decision to become a foster or fost-adoptive home.

-IMPORTANT: Prior to attending PS-MAPP, you must have completed the following steps:
+IMPORTANT: Prior to attending Foster Parent College, you must have completed the following steps: